Forms and Documents

 Auxiliary Link Coordination Form

-Use this form to apply for coordination for a new repeater, or to apply to make changes to an existing repeater coordination.
-Certain changes may be requested informally by email - see the Administrative Updates section of the FAQ.
+Use this form to apply for coordination for a new auxiliary link, or to apply to make changes to an existing auxiliary link coordination.
 Be advised that auxiliary links may not be operated on repeater frequencies, nor may repeaters be used as linking "hubs" in lieu of coordinated auxiliary link frequencies in authorized auxiliary link subbands.
 This includes ad hoc auxiliary links operating on repeater input or output frequencies from RoIP "nodes".
 Use the Contact link above to request an auxiliary link application.

 In addition to all other policies, ARCC only issues new coordinations, and approves changes to existing coordinations, that are in compliance with the current bandplans.